A Unified Approach to Translate Classical Bandit Algorithms to the Structured Bandit Setting: Regret Analysis and Insights

 \begin{defn}[Degree of Non-competitiveness, $\epsilon_k$] The degree of non-competitiveness $\epsilon_k$ of a non-competitive arm $k$ is the largest $\epsilon$ for which $\mu_\arm(\theta) < \max_{\ell \in \setofArms} \mu_\ell(\theta)$ for all $\theta \in \Theta^{*(\epsilon)}$, where $\Theta^{*(\epsilon)} = \{\theta: |\mu_\bestarm(\theta^*) - \mu_\bestarm(\theta)| < \epsilon \}$.
 In other words, $\epsilon_k$ is the largest $\epsilon$ for which arm $k$ is $\Theta^{*(\epsilon)}$-non-competitive. \end{defn}

 Our first result shows that the expected pulls for non-competitive arms are bounded with respect to time $T$.
-Arms with a larger degree of non-competitiveness $\epsilon_k$ are pulled fewer times. \begin{thm}[Expected pulls of Each of the $K-C(\theta^*)$ Non-competitive Arms] If arm $k$ is non-competitive, then the number of times it is pulled by UCB-C is upper bounded as For the TS-C Algorithm, the bound takes the form Here, {
+Arms with a larger degree of non-competitiveness $\epsilon_k$ are pulled fewer times. \begin{thm}[Expected pulls of each of the $K-C(\theta^*)$ non-competitive Arms] If arm $k$ is non-competitive, then the number of times it is pulled by UCB-C is upper bounded as Here, {